 To quantify the end-to-end impact of readout fidelity and latency on fault-tolerant performance, we evaluate logical error rates (LER) using both bivariate bicycle (BB) codes and surface codes (SC).
 Idling errors during measurement were modeled through the Pauli twirling approximation~\cite{Tomita2014} characterized by $T_1$ and $T_2$ times, allowing us to capture the tradeoff between longer readout times with improved accuracy but increased idling error against shorter readout times with reduced idling error but lower accuracy.

-Figure~\ref{fig:9um_LER_eval} indicates an intermediate readout duration of approximately 4ms achieves the best overall LER among the readout durations for 9um, similar trends are observed for 5um. \oursnspace-enhanced FNN achieves $5\times$ reduction in LER compared to CNN(Site) baseline at 4ms and upto $35.8\times$ reduction at 1.5ms for BB codes, highlighting the benefits of better readout accuracy at shorter readout duration.
+Figure~\ref{fig:9um_LER_eval} indicates an intermediate readout duration of approximately 4ms achieves the best overall LER among the readout durations for $9~\mu\rm m$ spacing, similar trends are observed for $5~\mu\rm m$ spacing. \oursnspace-enhanced FNN achieves $5\times$ reduction in LER compared to the CNN(Site) baseline at $4~\rm ms$ and upto $35.8\times$ reduction at $1.5~\rm ms$ for BB codes, highlighting the benefits of better readout accuracy at shorter readout duration.